 The strength of a cup of coffee is based on the ratio of extracted chemical compounds from the grounds to the amount of water in the brew.
 It is a term that should be used to describe concentration not the flavor.

 Assuming even extraction of the coffee grounds, your dosage is the largest factor that impacts coffee strength.
 A strong cup of coffee is full of the flavor characteristics that the coffee and roast profile contain.
 It is the brewer who has the power to make a cup of coffee weak or strong not the roaster.

-The Standard Brewing Dosage
+The Standard Dosage for Manual Brewing– Golden Ratio

 The standard brewing dosage for a 6 fluid ounce cup of coffee is 2 tablespoons of ground coffee.
 If you are brewing your coffee by weight, it is 10.6 grams of coffee per 177 grams of water.

-The Black Bear Micro Roastery has an awesome chart that breaks down dosage by weight as well as quite a few different units of volume.
 If you are not of a happy mathematical disposition, you may want to print this chart as a reference until you can figure out your personal dosing preferences.

 Brewing Coffee By Weight or Volume